-Ladies, this post is for you.
+This post is for people with periods.
 Guys, feel free to skip this one, or better yet, pass it on to the women in your life.

-Alright, now that it’s just we women, let’s talk about when your period (or Aunt Flo) comes to town.
+Alright, now that it’s just those of us who menstruate, let’s talk about when your period (or Aunt Flo) comes to town.
 Wherever you are in the world, it’s a blessed day when she shows up.
-She is the giver of life and a mark of your womanhood.
+She is the giver of life and a mark of your status as a life giver.

 All that’s true.
 But she brings a whole lot of baggage when she comes into town that’s not such a blessing: Cramps, bloating, crabbiness, and blood.
 Oh the blood.